GovernanceDataAlliance/GDA-Dashboard/README.md

 ### Staging

-The app is staged on Github Pages, which is easy to deploy to:
+The app is staged on Github Pages, and we have a command to do everything for you:

 ```
-git push origin develop:gh-pages
+npm run deploy
 ```

 Github Pages handles all the building, etc. for you.
 [Check it out!](http://vizzuality.github.io/GDA-Dashboard)

+A note on what this command doing: so that we don't have to constantly commit compiled files (like js/bundle.js), we ignore them in Git and then force push them up to gh-pages for deploys.
+Because of this, you should *never* work directly on the gh-pages branch, it is entirely disposable.